hallettj/hallettj.github.com/source/_posts/2014-08-02-javascript-generators-and-functional-reactive-programming.markdown

     }
 }
 {% endhighlight %}

+The `next` property is returned is a generator that is used to invoke the next step.
+In this view generators are just functions.
+Not only that - a generator is a closure that has access to the results of previous steps via closure scope.

 There would just need to be a few cases to handle appearances of `yield` in a `return` statement, a `try`-`catch` block, or as its own statement.
 With that